gogojjh/gogojjh.github.io/_news/2024_pub_ijrr_fusionportablev2.md

 Congratulation to Hexiang!
 Please check this <a href="">website</a> to play with our dataset.
 <br>
-We also plan to release a technical report addressing open challenges.
+We also plan to release a technical report about existing open challenges.
 Please stay tuned for further updates.